ChessChicken-KZ/SmartyGUI/README.md

 # SmartyGui

 SmartyGUI - mod that adds a bunch of GUI things to your minecraft!

-You can easily configure it to disable some modules in this mod.

 Currently adds: